shreyas-makes/ghost-in-a-shell/docs/spike-x6-split-topology-inference.md

 ### What we can say now

 - Pane count and terminal metadata are capturable.
-- Directional neighbor relationships are probably capturable.
+- Directional neighbor relationships are capturable.
+- Common nested layout hierarchy is reconstructable from that graph.
 - Exact split geometry for arbitrary live layouts is still not proven.

 ### What this means for v0

-The current v0 promise should stay:
+The current v0 promise should be:

 - recognition-first restore
 - correct windows/tabs/pane counts
 - cwd and title restoration
+- approximate layout hierarchy preservation for common nested arrangements
 - honest partial restore

 It should **not** promise: